 In the case of a conversation, instead of the sender you will see the names of participants and their numbers (in parentheses).

 While reading an email, clicking the three vertical dots

 to the right of the Reply

 button opens a menu.
 In it you can choose to print including the mail, add the sender to the address book, to report the message as a phishing attempt, and so on:

 To read a message, click its title.
 It will appear in full, and you may respond to your correspondent by clicking the Reply

 Forward an Email

-button.
-To forward the email to someone else, click Forward
+To forward the email to someone else, click the three vertical dots

 Viewing a Conversation

 When you view a conversation, the initial message and responses are immediately displayed one after another.
 By default, only the last response received is shown in its entirety.
 To view an earlier message, simply click it; a second click of the mouse will reduce it again.